Python for Power Systems Analysis

 As of 2017 PyPSA is under heavy development and therefore it is recommended to use caution when using it in a production environment.
-Some APIs may change - those liable to be updated are listed in the doc/todo.rst.
+Some APIs may change - the changes in each PyPSA version are listed in the doc/release_notes.rst.

 PyPSA was initially developed by the Renewable Energy Group at FIAS to carry out simulations for the CoNDyNet project, financed by the German Federal Ministry for Education and Research (BMBF) as part of the Stromnetze Research Initiative.

 - static power flow (using both the full non-linear network equations and the linearised network equations)

 - linear optimal power flow (optimisation of power plant and storage dispatch within network constraints, using the linear network equations, over several snapshots)

 - total electricity system investment optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and investment in the capacities of generation, storage and transmission)